Access Control

 15

-17# note: you don't normally need to provide the `-o CertificateFile=` since ssh will find it automatically
+18# note: for pico.sh and pipe.pico.sh you need to provide the `-o CertificateFile=`

 Only an admin in principals has full access to pico account management and the pico.sh TUI.